North Cleveland Park in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Erected by Cultural Tourism DC.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A Country Road (about 600 feet away, measured in a direct line); On the Circle (about 700 feet away); Early Homes (approx. 0.2 miles away); To the Rescue (approx. 0.2 miles away); Firehouse (approx. ¼ mile away); Suburban Style (approx. ¼ mile away); Transportation Hub (approx. 0.3 miles away); Fort Reno (approx. 0.3 miles away).
+A Country Road (about 600 feet away, measured in a direct line); On the Circle (about 700 feet away); Community Building Blocks (about 700 feet away); Tennally's Town: My, How You've Grown (about 700 feet away); Early Homes (approx. 0.2 miles away); Beer, Popcorn, and Penny Candy (approx. 0.2 miles away); To the Rescue (approx. 0.2 miles away); Firehouse (approx. ¼ mile away).
 Touch for a list and map of all markers in North Cleveland Park.

 Credits.
-This page was last revised on January 5, 2018.
-This page originally submitted on January 1, 2018, by Devry Jones of Washington, District of Columbia.
-This page has been viewed 141 times since then and 13 times this year.
-Photos: 1, 2, 3, 4. submitted on January 1, 2018, by Devry Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 18, 2020.
+It was originally submitted on January 1, 2018, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 290 times since then and 30 times this year.
+Photos: 1, 2, 3, 4. submitted on January 1, 2018, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.